Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 The codebase SHOULD have a publicly available roadmap. | no | There is a [product steering group](https://github.com/orgs/Signalen/projects/2), but no roadmap yet.
 The codebase MAY include a code of conduct for contributors. |  |

-The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel. | no | Document the process in SECURITY.md?

 ## [Make contributing easy](https://standard.publiccode.net/criteria/make-contributing-easy.html)